mateuszjurewicz/notes_public/notes/English Vocabulary.md

 an entertainment, such as a play, presented during the day, usually in the early afternoon (from the French, meaning morning).
 - `mother lode`
 the main vein of ore in a region, often misspelled as "load".
+- `obviate`
+to avoid or prevent sth undesirable, prevent a difficulty.
+E.g. having a parachute can obviate disaster.
+"Bad actions aren't obviated by shame".
 - `percursory` == `cursory`
 performed with haste and scant attention.
 - `palmistry`